-9/11 Day is the non-profit movement to observe September 11 every year as a day of charitable service and doing good deeds.
-We created this observance soon after 9/11 to provide a positive way to forever remember and pay tribute to the 9/11 victims, honor those that rose in service in response to the attacks, and remind people of the importance of working more closely together in peace to improve our world.
-Today millions participate annually by taking time out on 9/11 to help others in need, in their own way.
+The goal of 9/11 Day is to provide a positive way for all people to forever remember and pay tribute to the 9/11 victims, honor those that rose in service in response to the attacks, and remind people of the importance of working more closely together in peace to improve our world.
 Please feel free to read some of the recent media coverage about us, listed under News.
 Also visit and “like” our 9/11 Day Facebook page, and follow-us on Twitter.

 Click here to view the many leading nonprofit groups that have joined as strategic program partners this year.

-9/11 Day was originally created in 2002 by two friends, David Paine and Jay Winuk.
-David and Jay had worked together in New York City, long before the 9/11 attacks.
-Jay’s younger brother Glenn, a partner at the prominent national law firm Holland & Knight LLP, was one of the nearly 3,000 people killed on 9/11.
+9/11 Day was originally created in 2002 by two friends, David Paine and Jay Winuk, who together wanted to create a way to annually honor all of the victims and heroes of 9/11, including Jay’s younger brother Glenn, who died in the attacks.
+At the time, Glenn was a partner at the national law firm Holland & Knight LLP in downtown New York City.
 For almost 20 years Glenn also was a volunteer firefighter and EMT, specially trained and certified in building collapse rescue operations, working out of the Jericho Volunteer Fire Department on Long Island.
 When the World Trade Center was attacked, Glenn helped to evacuate his law offices, then raced into the WTC’s South Tower to participate in the rescue efforts.
-Glenn died in the line of duty along with many others when that building collapsed.
+Sadly Glenn died in the line of duty along with many others when the tower collapsed.
 His partial remains were found in March 2002, a borrowed first response medical kit by his side.
-In 2002 they formed the nonprofit group One Day’s Pay in honor of Glenn and all those who perished.
-The organization was later renamed MyGoodDeed.